robfatland/oceanography/README.md

                 - ...but only after successfully building a prototype Book
                 - How is this done?
                     - At the top left of the GitHub console is a sequence of tabs: Code, Issues, Pull requests, Actions, ..., Settings
-                    - Up above I went to Settings and enabled Github Actions
+                    - Up above I went to Settings > Pages > Source > enable Github Actions
-        - How to create a proper **`environment.yml`**?
+                    - *Now* I go to **`Actions`** and confirm a dialog about enabling workflow
+                    - When I trigger a build (for example by editing and committing the `README.md` file):
+                        - It fails because the default `environment.yml` file has `=10.3` etcetera: Out-of-date version specs
+                        - I edit this file and remove the version conditions for `python` and `jupyter-book`
+                        - The commit of this file triggers the build workflow
+                        - When this completes I can look at the published Book
+        - Expanding **`environment.yml`**?
-            - Read up on Python and environments
+            - Read up on Python environments
-            - Install the `conda` package manager
+            - From a blank slate wor;Install the `conda` package manager
                 - I use `miniconda`
                 - I then install packages / libraries as needed
             - From a working (*activated*) environment: `conda env export > environment.yml`